JayseaPrime/JayseaPrime.github.io/post/screenshots/index.md

 In the GNOME environment in Fedora Linux, the "taskbar" or "dock" is at the top of the screen and notifications appear just below it in the centre.

-In Mac OS X, the tray is in the top-right, so notifications there.
+In Mac OS X, the tray is in the top-right, so notifications appear there.

 One of the concerns people may have when developing applications for multiple platforms is anticipating potential differences in functionality or appearance that may affect the user experience.
 The aim is to maintain a certain level of consistency across all platforms.